syncfusion-content/fileformat-docs/File-Formats/DocIO/mail-merge-events.md

 ## MergeImageField Event

-The following code example shows how to use MergeImageField event during Mail merge process.
+The following code example shows how to use the MergeImageField event during Mail merge process.

 {% tabs %}